Lifespan Local will support a range of community-driven activities that promote neighborhoods where all of us want to live.

 During 2018, Lydia Prado, Lifespan Local’s Director, has connected with more than 100 individuals and groups in Southwest Denver— a vibrant region, characterized by ethnic diversity and a long history of resilience against the odds.
 Dr. Prado has heard repeated concern about gentrification and safety, and need for affordable housing, mental healthcare, and childcare supports.
 Local activists are busy addressing these complex social issues and Lifespan Local can help by establishing a neighborhood presence and offering shared space.

-At Lifespan Local’s Front Porch, the site will have space for community partners, a kitchen, childcare space, meeting rooms, produce gardens, and a playground— amenities that demonstrate everyone is welcome.
-Throughout the week, we expect a variety of pro-social trainings, meetings, forums, and events.
+At this proposed Front Porch, we hope to have a space for community partners, a kitchen, childcare space, meeting rooms, produce gardens, and a playground— amenities that demonstrate everyone is welcome.
+Throughout the week, we would expect a variety of pro-social trainings, meetings, forums, and events.
 These activities would serve both their own ends— education, service delivery, coalition-building—and inform Lifespan Local’s continued community partnership work.